catalyst-cooperative/pudl/docs/data_dictionaries/index.rst

 Data Processed & Cleaned by PUDL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The PUDL data dictionary provides detailed metadata for core and output tables in the PUDL database, including field names, data types, and descriptions for each field by table.
+The PUDL data dictionary provides detailed metadata for the tables in the PUDL database.
+This includes table descriptions, field names, field, descriptions, and field datatypes.

 .. toctree::
    :maxdepth: 1